 Interestingly Ganesha is known as ‘Pillaiyar’ in Tamil Nadu, and he is symbolized by the “Pillaiyar Suzhi”.
 This is written first before writing anything on paper.
 This basically comprises of a part of a circle curving into a straight line, with two lines beneath it and a dot below all this.
 This is a very simple symbol to represent Ganesha.
 Before starting anything new, (especially students) draw this symbol at the beginning of their answer papers, in the hope to do well in their exams.
 This symbol is similar to the practice of writing “Shri” before starting anything in North India.
 By the use of these symbols of Ganesha, the belief is that one is ensuring the absence of obstacles in the activity leading to a successful completion.

 A “Shri” styled to represent Ganesha

-Yantra is a geometrical representation of Hindu God.
+Yantra is a geometrical representation of the Hindu God.
 Different deities have different yantras.
-Yantras consist of geometric shapes - circles, squares, triangles, and dots known as bindus.
-The circles represent nature, squares represent culture, downward pointing triangles refer to material reality and the upward pointing triangle and dots refer to the spiritual reality in the Yantra principle.
+Yantras consist of geometric shapes - circles, squares, triangles, and dots known as Bindus.
+The circles represent nature, the squares represent culture, downward pointing triangles refer to material reality and the upward pointing triangles and dots refer to the spiritual reality in the Yantra principle.